Perfect state transfer using Markovian quantum walk: Conclusion

 \section{Conclusion}

-In this article, we study PST in the path graphs and the cycle graphs with an arbitrary number of vertices.
-We consider an alternative approach to PST which is based on the Markovian quantum walk.
-The idea of the Markovian quantum walk is a variant of the Szegedy quantum walk.
-In case of the continuous-time quantum walk, we consider $\exp(i t A(G))$ as the evolution operator.
-PST based on the continuous-time quantum walk is limited in path graph with at most $3$ vertices and cycle graph with at most $4$ vertices.
-Considering the evolution operator $S(2\Pi - I)$ of Markovian quantum walk we overcome this limitation.
-We investigate the propagation of a quantum walker on path and cycle graphs.
-In a cycle graph with $2m$ vertices, we establish PST between any pair of vertices $j$ and $j + m$ at time $t = m$ for $j = 0, 1, \dots m - 1$.
-Also, in case of path graphs $P_n$ we observe PST between any pair of vertices $j$ and $n - j - 1$ at time $t = n - 1$ for $0 \leq j < \frac{n - 1}{2}$.
-When $n$ is odd the vertex $\frac{n - 1}{2}$ is a periodic vertex.
-Therefore, this work opens up a new direction to investigate PST in graphs which might be more efficient in quantum communication.
+In this article, we study PST based on Markovian quantum walk on the path graphs and the cycle graphs with an arbitrary number of vertices.
+We justify that this PST in cycle and path graphs is more efficient in quantum communication than the original idea of PST.
+PST based on the continuous-time quantum walk is limited in path graph with at most $3$ vertices and cycle graph with $4$ vertices.
+On the other hand, the path and cycle graphs with an arbitrary number of vertices exhibit Markovian quantum walk-based PST.
+Hence, we can overcome this limitation.

 The idea of PST based on Markovian quantum walk is new and different from the other proposals of PST.
 It is well-known that the antipodal vertices of a hypercube graph allow PST based on the continuous-time quantum walk.
 In our case, only a two-dimensional hypercube graph which is a cycle graph with four vertices allows PST.
 Hypercube graphs do not allow PST based on Markovian quantum walk in them when their dimension is more than two.
 Interestingly, all the vertices in the hypercube graph of dimension 4 are periodic at time $t = 12$.
 The central vertex of the star graphs is periodic at time $t = 2$.
 The non-central vertices of the star graphs are periodic at time $t = 4$.
 Tensor product of two path graphs $P_i \otimes P_j$ allows PST when $i + j \leq 7$.
 Computer programs identify these graphs supporting PST or having periodic vertices in them.

-Here, we mention them without proof, which an interested reader may attempt.
+Developing a sufficient condition for PST on general graphs will be an interesting work.
+An interested reader may attempt it.